-30 hours M.Ed. in Reading and English as a Second Language Required Curriculum
+- 30 hours M.Ed. in Reading and English as a Second Language Required Curriculum - 60 hours TOTAL Dual Degree (excluding prerequisites)

 College of Education graduate students who are in a dual master's degree program where a state certification exam is required, should meet with their Program Advisor prior to registering for their first exam in order to determine which exam should be taken first.
 Students will be authorized only to take one TExES exam at a time.
 The first exam taken must be passed before permission to register for a second (different) exam will be given.